-Robert Griffin III says he’ll be ready by the first day of training camp
+RG3 says he will be ready by the first day of Redskins’ training camp

 After tearing his ACL in a playoff loss to the Seattle Seahawks in early January, there was talk that Robert Griffin III would miss a good portion of the 2013/2014 NFL season.
 For athletes, ACL injuries usually take at least 7 to 12 months to recover.
 This means that even by the quickest recovery time, RG III would be looking at a return sometime in August.
 Well scrap that, because according to RG III, not only will he be ready by opening day of the NFL season, he’ll be under center with the first-team offense when training camp opens July 25.